epsilon537/boxlambda/_drafts/minimizing_interrupt_latency_and_jitter.markdown

 Following the pattern of Ibex's `nmi_mode`, I added an `irq_mode` signal that tracks when the CPU enters and exits an ISR.
 The `irq_mode` signal controls how register reads and writes are handled in the Register File:
-- When the CPU is running at thread-level (i.e. not in IRQ mode), register writes are stored in both register banks and register reads are fetched from the *mem* bank.
+- When the CPU is running at thread-level (i.e., not in IRQ mode), register writes are stored in both register banks, and register reads are fetched from the *mem* bank.
-- When the CPU is running in IRQ mode, register writes are only stored in the `irq_mem` register bank and register reads are fetched from the `irq_mem` bank.
+- When the CPU is running in IRQ mode, register writes are only stored in the `irq_mem` register bank, and register reads are fetched from the `irq_mem` bank.

-With this design, the `irq_mem` bank is up-to-date when the CPU enter IRQ mode.
+With this design, the `irq_mem` bank is up-to-date when the CPU enters IRQ mode.
 Any register writes while in IRQ mode go to the `irq_mem` bank only and don't affect the thread-level `mem` bank.
 This means that no registers need to be saved or restored when switching between thread-level mode and IRQ mode.

 **Caveat**: `irq_mode` is just a 1-bit signal.
 It can't track nested interrupts.
-That's fine for BoxLambda.
+This limitation is acceptable for BoxLambda.

 The *naked* attribute
 =====================